Voice search can be tricky. But we are here to help!

 Businesses, especially small local businesses and online retailers, should make sure to optimize their microdata to give context to the information on your website.
 At the very least, location information should be up to date and optimized since many mobile voice searches involve “near me” queries.
 Microdata tags not only help your page get ranked more accurately but have the added benefit of creating “rich snippets” that display additional information on search engine results than traditional results so the people searching for you know without a doubt that your business is what they’re looking for from the get go.

-Long gone are the days where people look at you funny when asking your phone questions – voice search is not only on the rise, but continuously evolving.
+Voice search is not only on the rise, but continuously evolving.
 Marketers need to stop thinking only about text-based SEO and add conversational language into their content.
 Short- and long- tail keywords are shifting into sentences, phrases, and topics, and soon it’ll be a necessity for marketers to get more conversational in their SEO.

 To discuss voice search optimization and any other SEO questions, contact your local experts here.